G3AN: Disentangling Appearance and Motion for Video Generation: Experiments

-The \textbf{Video Inception Score} captures the quality and diversity of generated videos.
+The video \textbf{IS} captures the quality and diversity of generated videos.
 It is calculated as $\exp(\mathbb{E}_{x\sim p_{g}} D_{KL} (p(y|x)\|p(y)))$, where $p(y|x)$ and $p(y)$ denote conditional class distribution and marginal class distribution, respectively.
 A higher IS indicates better model performance.

-We report video FID on MUG, UVA-Nemo and Weizmann datasets, and both video FID and video IS on UCF101.
-We do not report IS on the other datasets, since we use a feature extractor pre-trained from kinetics-600, fine-tuned on UCF101; whereas IS can only be reported when GAN-architecture, as well as feature extractor are trained on the same dataset.
-We generate 5000 videos per dataset for each method for a fair comparison.
+We report FID on MUG, UVA-Nemo and Weizmann datasets, and both FID and IS on UCF101.
+Since IS can only be reported, when GAN and feature extractor are trained on the same dataset, we do not report it on other datasets.

-Comparison results among different methods are reported in Table \ref{tab:fid}.
-Our method consistently achieves the lowest video FID on all datasets, suggesting that videos generated by $G^3AN$ entail both, best temporal consistency and visual quality.
-At the same time, the obtained highest video IS on UCF101 indicates that our method is able to provide the most diverse samples among all compared methods.
+Comparison results among different methods are presented in Table \ref{tab:fid}.
+Our method consistently achieves the lowest FID on all datasets, suggesting that videos generated by G$^{3}$AN entail both, best temporal consistency and visual quality.
+At the same time, the obtained highest IS on UCF101 indicates that our method is able to provide the most diverse samples among all compared methods.
 Such evaluation results show that proposed decomposition method allows for controlling the generated samples, and additionally facilitates the spatio-temporal learning of generating better quality videos.
 Generated samples are illustrated in Figure~\ref{fig:comparison}.

+In addition, we conduct a subjective analysis, where we asked $27$ human raters to pairwise compare videos of pertaining to the same expression/action, displayed side by side.
+Raters selected one video per video-pair.
+We randomized the order of displayed pairs.
+We had an equal amount of pairs for each studied case (\eg G$^{3}$AN / Real videos).
+The posed question was ''Which video clip is more \textbf{realistic}$\text{?}$``.
+We report the mean user preference in Table \ref{tab:mup}.